CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Architecture

-VeraId combines DNSSEC, X.509 certificates, and CMS signatures to create a decentralised authentication system.
+DomainAuth combines DNSSEC, X.509 certificates, and CMS signatures to create a decentralised authentication system.
 The architecture consists of several layered components:

 1. **DNS Layer:** Provides the domain name hierarchy and DNSSEC-based verification of domain ownership.
 2. **PKI Layer:** Establishes a per-organisation Public Key Infrastructure where each organisation issues certificates to its members.